alessiot89/ExclusiveJoinLive/README.md

 # ExclusiveJoinLive

-Allows ARK to take in account any changes at the PlayersExclusiveJoinList.txt file without rebooting the server.
+Allows ARK server to take in account any changes at the PlayersExclusiveJoinList.txt file without rebooting the server.

 ## TODO
 * Add admin cheat commands to add IDs from ingame command line.